 - Give them opportunities to learn

 Organisations with high levels of engagement invest in their people, develop their leaders, have exceptional resources and offer opportunities for career growth.
 Adopting this approach will help you to take your culture from good to great.

-In great organisations, 76% of employees feel they receive the training and resources they need to do a great job.
-73% have opportunities to grow and develop in their current position, while 69% feel they have career development opportunities.
+Indeed, in great organisations, employees feel like they receive the training and resources they need to do a great job.
+They have opportunities to grow in their current position, with significant career development opportunities on offer.